 New York Times obituary:

-Ruth Reichl on Jonathan Guild, Los Angeles Times:
+Ruth Reichl on Jonathan Gold, Los Angeles Times: